liufsd/NewFileHereMenu/README.md

   Q:Why not see menu item even enable extensions?

   A:This is mac bug not mine.As i know you should relaunch your Finder.

+## Translation APP Localizable

+  if you want to translate app to your localizable, just download !
+  <a href="https://github.com/liufsd/NewFileHereMenu/blob/master/Localizable"> Localizable </a>, and send your translated to me : liupwade@gmail.com

 ## AppStore
 https://itunes.apple.com/us/app/easy-new-file-new-file-here/id1162194131